houtianze/houtianze.github.io/_posts/2015-12-07-python-unicode.markdown

 Generally, you should _avoid_ calling the corresponding `set...` functions, at they have system-wide impact, which affect not only your code, but the packages you import.

+Bonus point:

+- A 2 and 3 compitable library that may help: [https://pythonhosted.org/six/](https://pythonhosted.org/six/)

 References
 ==========
 - [https://docs.python.org/2/howto/unicode.html](https://docs.python.org/2/howto/unicode.html)